namankanakiya/connect-azuretables/Readme.md

     var app = express();
     app.use(session({ store: new AzureTablesStore(), secret: "keyboard cat"}));

-The Azure storage account will be read from the environment variable.
+By default, the Azure storage account will be read from environment variables.
 Either specify

     AZURE_STORAGE_CONNECTION_STRING